GiovineItalia/Gadfly.jl/doc/overview.md

 grammar.

 Note that for these examples we will be drawing on an SVG backend that inserts the graphic directly into the document.
-To generate these images individualle, you should include a file name: `SVG("iris_plot.svg", 6inch, 4inch)`
+To generate these images individually, you should include a file name: `SVG("iris_plot.svg", 6inch, 4inch)`

 ## Aesthetics